Kronprinsessegade 18: 16461900

-The writer Einar Christiansen (1861-1939) resided in the apartment on the third floor from 1891 until his death.
+The writer Einar Christiansen (1861–1939) resided in the apartment on the third floor from 1891 until his death.
 He was editor of Illustreret Tidende from 1892 and artistic director of the Royal Danish Theatre from 1899.

+20th century

+Johanne Eleonora Bojesen, a widow, resided on the first floor at the 1906 census.
+She lived there with her daughter Lovise Bojesen, a maid and a female cook.
+Otto Severin Bendtsen, a concierge, resided in the basement with his wife Laura Bendtsen and their 12-year-old son.

 Architecture

 Kronprinsessegade 18 is constructed in four storeys over a raised cellar.
 The facade is horizontally divided by cornice bands below the first and fourth storey.
 There are relief decorations below the windows on the first floorstorey.

 A perpendicular side wing extends from the rear side of the building and is again attached to a parallel cross wing at the bottom of the first courtyard.
 A gateway in the cross wing opens to the second courtyard.
 At the bottom of the second courtyard is a former wagon house.

 The front wi ng, side wing and cross wing were kointly listed in the Danish registry of protected buildings and places in 1945.
 The wagon house is not part of the heritage listing.